Nicole-Ch/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

+# Readme

 This is a Django project created for the ALx Django Learning Lab.
 It serves as the foundation for developing a library management system application."